Office of the Auditor General Manitoba: History

-In 1969, the Comptrolling and Audit Branch was dismantled following the reorganization of the Treasury Department with its comptrolling responsibilities taken by the Comptroller Division of the new Department of Finance and its auditing functions being assumed by the Office of the Provincial Auditor.
-This provincial auditor's office was established by The Provincial Auditor Act, which provided for the creation of a self-regulating, quasi-judicial agency responsible for the provision of auditing services to the provincial government.
+In 1969, the Comptrolling and Audit Branch was dismantled following the reorganization of the Treasury Department with its comptrolling responsibilities taken by the Comptroller Division of the new Department of Finance and its auditing functions being assumed by the Office of the Provincial Auditor (OPA).
+These changes allowed the OPA to focus on independent reviews and reporting, rather than on financial transactions.
+This further strengthened the independence of the OPA—a key principle of legislative auditing.
+This Provincial Auditor's Office was established by The Provincial Auditor’s Act, which provided for the creation of a self-regulating, quasi-judicial agency responsible for the provision of auditing services to the provincial government.

-The title eventually changed to auditor general in 2002 with The Auditor General Act (2001).
+The Provincial Auditor was renamed to Auditor General in 2002 with The Auditor General Act (2001).

 List of auditors general

 Appointed in 1876, Alexander Begg was Manitoba's first provincial auditor.
 The title of this position was later changed to comptroller general, eventually changing back to Provincial Auditor, and finally to auditor general in 2002.